Newfoundland and Labrador: Era of responsible government

 Fisheries revived, and the devolution of responsibilities from London continued.
-In 1854 the British government established Newfoundland's first responsible government, an executive accountable to the colonial legislature.
+In 1854, the British government established Newfoundland's first responsible government, an executive accountable to the colonial legislature.
 In 1855, with an Assembly majority, the Liberals under Philip Francis Little (the first Roman Catholic to practise law in St. John's) formed Newfoundland's first parliamentary government (1855–1858).
 Newfoundland rejected confederation with Canada in the 1869 general election.
 The Islanders were preoccupied with land issues—the Escheat movement with its call to suppress absentee landlordism in favour of the tenant farmer.
 Canada offered little in the way of solutions.

 From the 1880s, as cod fishery fell into severe decline, there was large-scale emigration.
 While some people, working abroad, left their homes on a seasonal or temporary basis more began to leave permanently.
 Most emigrants (largely Catholic and of Irish descent) moved to Canada, many to find work in the steel plants and coal mines of Nova Scotia.
 There was also a considerable outflow to the United States and, in particular, to New England.

-In 1892 St. John's burned.
+In 1892, St. John's burned.
 The Great Fire left 12,000 homeless.
 In 1894, the two commercial banks in Newfoundland collapsed.
 These bankruptcies left a vacuum that was subsequently filled by Canadian chartered banks, a change that subordinated Newfoundland to Canadian monetary policies.

 Newfoundland lay outside the direct route of world traffic.
-St. John's, 2000 mi from Liverpool and about the same distance from the east-coast American cities, was not a port of call for Atlantic liners.
+St. John's, 2000 mi from Liverpool and about 1,000 miles from the east-coast American cities, was not a port of call for Atlantic liners.
 But with the co-ordination and extension of the railway system, new prospects for development opened in the interior.
 Paper and pulp mills were established by the Anglo-Newfoundland Development Co. at Grand Falls for the supply of the publishing empires in the UK of Lord Northcliffe and Lord Rothermere.
 Iron ore mines were established at Bell Island.